igorpotard/epitrace-pack-opening/README.md

 ## Download

-While we are waiting for Mozilla validation, you can still download the extension directly from our [GitHub releases page](https://github.com/Axthauvin/epitrace-packs/releases/tag/1.0.1).
+While im waiting for Mozilla validation, you can still download the extension directly from the [GitHub releases page](https://github.com/Axthauvin/epitrace-packs/releases/tag/1.0.1).

 ## Overview